The salad dressing that stole my heart ❤️

 Instructions

-• Add ingredients to a 16-ounce mason jar and shake until well combined.
+• Add oil, apple cider vinegar, maple syrup, Dijon mustard, and salt to a 16-ounce mason jar and shake until well combined.
 Alternatively, you can add the ingredients to a high-speed blender or food processor and blend for 10-20 seconds, or until smooth.

 • Serve immediately or store apple cider vinaigrette in the refrigerator for up to 1 week between servings.
 Bring to room temperature and shake well before using.